Getting Started

 Example for monthly_reports

-To get monthly reports, the daily_reports
+To get monthly reports, the daily_reports example would change to be as

 follows: